 Being on the ground can be great fun.
 Getting up close and personal with game by calling and rattling during the rut can be what hunting is all about.
 Beat the ground and beat the bushes to create authentic fight sounds and coax out other bucks.

 Down on the ground, though, as soon as your game sees you, it’s out of there.
 A great technique is to set up two hunters – one to make the calls and the other out of the line of sight to make the kill.

 In the end, there are pros and cons to each.
 Your decision will come down to what you’re hunting and the area in which you’re hunting.
 Do your homework and then go set up early to blend your hunting gear into the natural surroundings.

 The Three Main Types of Ground Blind

 Depending on your specific needs, easy-to-setup and lightweight hunting blinds maintain portability.
-A pop-up blind doesn’t have to stay in one place, and indeed many travel great distances with them.
+A pop-up doesn’t have to stay in one place, and indeed many travel great distances with them.
 Its frame is made of flexible materials so you can fold and pack it for storage.

 Ease of Setup

 The best hunting blinds are super easy to set up these days.
 Check this out:

 When you’re on a day hunt with an open or pop-up blind, you don’t want to spend time setting up or packing up.
 You want to spend the most time on your hunting.
 In the reviews below, I’ve stated how easy setup is for each one.
 You can also check reviews from other buyers to make sure there’s nothing out of the ordinary.